 If you are one of the few people who have not yet seen her original and now heavily visited website, and if you don't feel awkward (she is only 20, and as the father of a daughter I do a bit, but have made the sacrifice for professional blogging reasons), then do so (click on the PG-13 picture at left for the original photo alone, or for the whole web posting, link here, but both sites contain full frontal female nudity, latter site both female and male, and both are most definitely not safe for work).

 I cannot think of a more obvious way to completely miss what this young woman was trying, however awkwardly, to say.
 "Big enough" for what, exactly?
-She is not trying out for Playmate of the Month, or trying to be some silicone-enhanced starlet; she is not asking you to look at her breasts, or focus on her breasts, though she is welcoming you to look at them if you choose to: she is saying, simply, this is me, this is my body, and I'm not ashamed of it, and I don't give a fuck whether you think my breasts are big enough or not, because I'm not doing this for you; I'm doing it for me.
+She is not trying out for Playmate of the Month, or trying to be some silicone-enhanced starlet; she is not asking you to look at her breasts, or focus on her breasts, though she is welcoming you to look at them if you choose to: she is saying, simply, this is me, this is my body, and I'm not ashamed of it, and I don't give a flying fuck whether you think my breasts are big enough or not, because I'm not doing this for you; I'm doing it for me.
 Unlike the actresses above (whose nonexplicit photos with hands and vests concealing their breasts call more attention to their hinted-at breasts than Aliaa's photo) and the occasional European-based women whose "solidarity" has been expressed by professional studio shots that show, at most, their breasts, this photo is not focused there or on any other body part: she's just there, naked, looking at the camera.
 In fact, if she'd only shown her breasts, I suspect it wouldn't be so controversial: as Mikdashi's post linked above notes, partially though not completely bare breasts are common in Arab movies (and more so in their billboards), lingerie ads, music videos, and much more.
 The fact that she displays her pubic area is the really transgressive act.
 Again, she doesn't flaunt it or call attention to it, but it raises alarm bells.
 But she's just there.
 Nothing flaunted, nothing concealed.
 But a lot of Arab commenters won't say this, because while breasts are taboo, down there is somewhere beyond taboo.

 That's one of many things her sexist commenters are missing.
 She's saying, "hey, this is me, and who I really am," not, "hey guys, look at my big boobs."
 She's not showing them off, or bragging about them.
 They're just part of her.
 Really.
 I shouldn't comment on a 20-year-old's body or you will think I'm a dirty old man, but she, and if you must know, they, her breasts, look pretty normal or average to me.
 She's a young, slender, and attractive (sexually and otherwise), woman, but no more or less so because she is easily seen naked.
 I blame Hugh Hefner for the American focus on big breasts (not that there's there's anything wrong with them, mind you, just they're not essential); in Egypt, I think it's the film industry and their highly suggestive billboards.
 This is what Aliaa is rejecting, not encouraging.
 She's not trying to titillate you (pun fully intended).
 Cool off, guys, you're totally missing her point.
 She wants you to think of her as a whole person.
 Stop salivating.